11ty/eleventy/README.md

 ##### Special variables:

-* `_permalink`: Change the output subfolder of the current template.
 * `_package`: The local project’s `package.json` values.
+* `permalink`: Add in front matter to change the output subfolder of the current template.
+* `layout`: Wrap in a layout template in the `_includes` folder.

 #### (Optional) Global Data File